Ikachan: Gameplay

 Ikachan features unique gameplay; as opposed to using the arrow keys to move, the player uses the left and right arrow keys to tilt Ikachan in the respective direction.
 The player must then use the 'z' key to swim in the direction Ikachan is pointing.
 Thus, Ikachan cannot swim directly to the left or right at first, but he later acquires an item that allows him to charge horizontally.
-Also, while being unable to hurt enemies from the start, once Ikachan receives an item called the Dunce Cap, he can attack enemies by ramming them with the point of the hat.
+Also, while being unable to hurt enemies from the start, once Ikachan receives an item called the Pointy Hat, he can attack enemies by ramming them with the point of the hat.

 The game contains role-playing game-aspects, as Ikachan can level up after attacking enough enemies or eating fish.

 Promotion

 To help promote the game and the WiiWare release of Cave Story, Pixel made a mini game based on Ikachan for the Nintendo DS game, WarioWare D.I.Y.
 The game is available for download as a Big Name Game in North America since April 5, 2010.

 After Cave Storys success on WiiWare, Nicalis hinted at ports of Ikachan and Guxt, other freeware games by Pixel, for DSiWare.
 Nicalis announced a Nintendo 3DS version in October 2012, with plans for a DSi release, which was discarded.
 On January 31, 2013, despite the previous announcement only the Nintendo 3DS version released on the Nintendo eShop for $4.99.
 On November 30, 2016, Japanese publisher Pikii released the game on the Japanese eShop for 300 yen.